Tadukooverse/tadukooverse.github.io/_about/faq.md

 Check out our [Contributing Guidelines](/community/CONTRIBUTING.html), which provide the basics along with links to more detailed guides as needed.

-### Why Do You Use Java 14?
+### Why Do You Use Java 14/15/16?
-We're using Java 14 as part of a misunderstanding on Tadukoo's part.
+We were using Java 14 as part of a misunderstanding on Tadukoo's part.
 When he learned about the new Java release schedule, he mistook the long term support (LTS) release schedule of "every 3 *years*" as "every 3 *versions*".
 Every 3 versions would mean Java 8, 11, and 14 are all under LTS, but every 3 years means Java 8, 11, and 17 are the real LTS releases.

-At this point, we're in deep enough into Java 14 (and quite like some of the changes), so we'll be sticking with it for now.
+At that point, we were in deep enough into Java 14 (and quite liked some of the changes), so we stuck with it.
 When Java 15 and
-16 come out, we'll consider updating to those versions, and when 17 comes out, we will almost certainly update to it, since it's a proper LTS release.
+16 came out, we updated to those versions, and when 17 comes out, we will certainly update to it, since it's a proper LTS release.

-The eventual plan will probably be to try to maintain releases for each of the active Java LTS releases to allow the most people to use our projects, but for now we only support Java 14.
+At that point, we'll likely stick to Java 17 at least until the next LTS release.
+With the next LTS release, we may update to it outright, or we may maintain versions of our projects for both Java 17 and the new LTS release.

 ### Why is Everything Named Tadukoo X?
 Everything that's named "Tadukoo X" or "Tadukooverse X" should be seen as a working title used for convenience.
 Tadukoo is the screen name